 The prices of basic commodities including maize, the staple cereal, have gone beyond the reach of many.

 For the past five years, lack of rain leading to drought has been hitting subsistence farmers like Mupindi’s family hard.

 These farmers account for three-quarters of Zimbabwe’s population.

-The southern African nation, which was once the breadbasket of the continent, will import an estimated 1.1 million tonnes of grain in the 2020/2021 marketing year to meet demand, according to the UN Food and Agriculture Organisation.
+The southern African nation, which was once the breadbasket of the continent, imported an estimated 1.1 million tonnes of grain last year to meet demand, according to the UN Food and Agriculture Organisation.